amized/react-sequencer/README.md

 })(MyComponent);
 ```

-If you specify a duration of `0ms`, it means that the step is run on next animation frame after the previous step.
+If you specify a duration of `0ms` for a step, it means that the following step will fire on the next animation frame.
 This guarantees that every state must be visited and rendered before transitioning to the next state.

 This is a useful animation tool, since let's say you'd like a different initial state for an animation before it starts, but you don't want to effect the rest of the sequence.
 You can simply do this: